Rafael Devers Player Props: Red Sox vs. Blue Jays

 Rafael Devers At The Plate

-- Devers has 27 hits, which ranks first among Boston hitters this season, while batting .235 with 17 extra-base hits.
+- Devers leads Boston with 27 hits, batting .227 this season with 17 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 127th in batting average, 135th in on-base percentage, and 18th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 141st, his on-base percentage ranks 147th, and he is 25th in the league in slugging.

-- Devers has an RBI in 15 of 29 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- Devers has driven in a run in 15 games this season (50.0%), including seven games with more than one RBI (23.3%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.